Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for Coddle Sofa

-• Measure your room, your walkways, and your door clearances before ordering—length and depth matter as much as width.
+• Measure your room, walkways, and door clearances before ordering.
+Length and depth matter as much as width.

-• For frequent hosting, prioritize a queen sleeper (Switch, Optic, Tera) over the full-size Nova.
+• For frequent hosting, prioritize a queen sleeper such as Switch, Optic, or Tera over the full-size Nova.

-• If you use built-in charging daily, Tera is the only model here that skips it.
+• If you use built-in charging daily, remember that Tera is the only model here without it.

 • Choose fabric with your climate in mind.
 Bouclé felt warmest in our sessions.

-• Spot-clean sooner rather than later.
-Performance fabrics are forgiving, but stains still set if you ignore them.
+• Spot-clean spills promptly.
+Performance fabrics are forgiving, but stains can still set.

-• Use a mattress topper for guests who want a softer sleep feel on any sleeper sofa.
+• Use a mattress topper if guests prefer a softer sleep surface.

-• If you plan to float the sofa, make sure the back looks finished and the layout still leaves comfortable walking space.
+• If you plan to float the sofa, check that the back looks finished and still leaves comfortable walking space.

-• Keep felt pads under legs to reduce floor scuffs when you reposition the sofa for cleaning.
+• Use felt pads under the legs to reduce floor scuffs when repositioning the sofa.

 FAQs